Prospective PhD Students

 Q8.
 What are the application criteria and requirements for applying to the School Psychology PhD specialization at USU?

 A8.
-The application criteria and requirements for applying to the School Psychology PhD at USU are listed on our program's website.
+The application criteria and requirements are listed on our Program's website.
 The info on this page should tell you all you need to know.

 Q9.
 Do you require the GRE for applying to your PhD program?